Schnell8/jsramverk_ht24/02-Vidareutveckling/backend/README.md

 Runs the app in development mode.

 ### `npm test`
 Runs tests along with eslint.
 Mongodb needs to be up and running for test to work.
+(No tests for 02-Vidareutveckling)

 -----------------------------